koreader/koreader/README.md

 * in active development
   * contributed by developers around the world
   * continuous integration with Travis CI
-  * with unit tests and code coverage test
+  * with unit tests, static analysis and code coverage test
   * automatic release of nightly builds
 * free as in free speech
   * licensed under Affero GPL v3